flyingmachine/brave-clojure-web/content/java.md

 Developers use the term "JVM" to refer to a few different things.
 You'll hear them say, "Clojure runs on *the* JVM", and you'll also hear "Clojure programs run in *a* JVM".
-In the first case, "JVM" refers to an abstraction - the general movel of the Java Virtual Machine.
+In the first case, "JVM" refers to an abstraction - the general model of the Java Virtual Machine.
 In the second, it refers to a process, an instance of a running program.
 Right now, we're only concerned with the JVM model;
 I'll point out when we're talking about running JVM processes.